Coe college banner

 Acceptance of Loan

 While the financial aid offer will list a student’s maximum annual eligibility, students are encouraged to borrow wisely.
 Borrowing the unsubsidized portion of the Direct Loan can significantly increase a student’s loan debt because interest will be charged from the time the loan proceeds are disbursed.
-A student can contact the Office of Financial Aid to reduce or decline the loans in the financial aid offer or complete and submit the Financial Aid Adjustment Form to our office.
+A student can contact the Office of Financial Aid to reduce or decline the loans in the financial aid offer, or complete and submit the Financial Aid Adjustment Form to our office.

 • First-time borrower